hanzoai/.github/profile/README.md

 ## Hanzo AI

- Hanzo is a data-driven launch pad and platform for modern online businesses.
-Using our AI-powered marketing engine and blockchain enabled e-commerce suite, we provide forward-thinking solutions that deliver for your business.
+ Hanzo is an AI powered ecommerce platform designed for modern online businesses.
+Our AI-powered advertising and marketing engine provides unlimited growth for pioneering startups.